ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/introducing_humanities_computing/03-intro-versioning.md

 ## Resources

 - Once you've worked through this lesson, feel free to read through our [Advanced git and GitHub resource]({{site.baseurl}}/materials/introducing-humanities-computing/05-advanced-git-github).
-In particular, it has a helpful section on [git cheatsheet]({{site.baseurl}}/materials/introducing-humanities-computing/05-advanced-git-github#git-commands-cheat-sheet) that you're welcome to refer to as you work through the course.
+In particular, it has a helpful section on [git cheatsheet]({{site.baseurl}}/materials/introducing-humanities-computing/05-advanced-git-github#git-commands-cheat-sheet) that you're welcome to refer to as you work through the assignments/throughout the semester.